1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 categories:
 ---

 D3 is best known for [polished interactive visualizations](http://d3js.org/).
-With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring, data.
+With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring data.
 This post will walk through scraping and plotting different dimensions of the history of the Oscars as an instructive example.

 #### Scraping data

 The [Academy Awards Database](http://awardsdatabase.oscars.org/ampas_awards/BasicSearchInput.jsp) displays all award nominations on a single page (pick award years 1927 to 2014 and click search).
 The Elements tab of the dev tools reveals the structure of the page:

 <video controls="controls" width="750" name="Elements Tab" autoplay="true" loop="true" controller="false" src="images/scrape.mov"></video>

 All the awards are contained within a single `dl` element.
-Each year and award type are denoted with `dt` and `div` elements, with the actual nominations are `table` elements interwoven - not nested - between.
+Each year and award type are denoted with `dt` and `div` elements, while the actual nominations are `table` elements interwoven - not nested - between.
 While `document.querySelectorAll` or the already loaded jQuery could be used to traverse the DOM, injecting D3 onto the page allows us to use the same API for gathering and displaying data.
 A little bit of javascrict in the console does the trick:

 ```javascript
 var script = document.createElement("script")